CLAIRE-Labo/python-ml-research-template/README.md

 They are managed by [Hydra](https://hydra.cc/docs/intro/).
 You can experiment with different configurations by passing the relevant arguments.
 You can get examples of how to do so in the `reproducibility-scripts/` directory.

-### Using trained models and experimenting with results

-> [!IMPORTANT]
-> **TEMPLATE TODO**:
-> Do provide the runs and trained models or update/delete this section, then delete this note.

-We share our Weights and Biases runs in [this W&B project](https://wandb.ai/claire-labo/template-project-name).

-Moreover, we make our trained models available.
-You can follow the instructions in `outputs/README.md` to download and use them.

 ## Repository structure